schatzlab/biomedicalresearch2021/assignments/assignment4/README.md

 Assignment Date: Monday, Oct.
 11, 2021
 Due Date: Monday, Oct.
 18, 2021 @ 11:59pm

 WDL workflows require Docker images.
-For this assignment, you should use this Docker image: [https://github.com/mschatz/wga-essentials](https://github.com/mschatz/wga-essentials)
+For this assignment, you should use this Docker image: [https://github.com/mschatz/wga-essentials](https://github.com/mschatz/wga-essentials).

+BWA-MEM2 is not installed on this Docker image.
+You can use [this Docker image](https://hub.docker.com/r/szarate/bwa-mem2) instead by using the command `docker pull szarate/bwa-mem2`.

 ### Assignment Overview